sergejsha/knot/README.md

 # Considerations

-* In contrast to the most of state container implementations out there, `Action` in Knot is a `Single<Change>` object and not a data class.
+* In contrast to the most of state container implementations out there, `Action` in Knot is an executable object and not a data class.
 This is done to reduce boilerplate code needed for defining actions and writing an action creator class.
 This decision can be revisit in the future however.

 # License
 ```